brandocorp/vault-permission/README.md

 is that the node still has access to the validator pem.
 The second assumption is that the validator client has been made an administrator of all required vaults.

+> Note: The `Vagrantfile` included [here](https://github.com/brandocorp/vault-permission/blob/master/Vagrantfile) was used to validate functionality against an active Chef Server.

 ### Setup

 One way to achieve this is by